ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/creative-halo-win-bluetooth-speaker.markdown

 has_entry_page: true
 title: "Win a Creative Halo and experience an Expressly Powerlink"
 competition-description: "Our friends from Creative have done it again and now you\
-  \ have the chance to win one of them. \r\n<br/>A new Bluetooth speaker, The new\
+  \ have the chance to win one of them. \r\n<br/>A new Bluetooth speaker, the new\
-  \ Halo Bluetooth Speaker is finally here and it comes with new brand features. \r\
+  \ Halo Bluetooth Speaker is finally here with a sleek design and with brand new\
-  \n<br/>If you love what you are reading, don't think more about it and click here\
-  \ to get involved."
+  \ features.\r\n<br/>Click on the link below to discover more and enter the competition."
 hero-header: "Win a Creative Halo and experience an Expressly Powerlink"
 terms-confirmation: "I agree to the competition <a href=\"../etc/creative-halo-win-bluetooth-speaker-terms-and-conditions.pdf\"\
   \ target=\"_blank\">Terms &amp; Conditions</a> and to create an account with Creative."